 2. You were using your GPS.

-An officer cannot arrest you for using your wireless communication device, but it may justify a stop where he discovers another reason to arrest you.
+An officer cannot arrest you for using your wireless communication device, but it may justify a stop in which case the officer discovers another reason to arrest you.

-1. Officers will be able to stop anyone who is using their cell phone in their cars.
+1. Under the new law, officers are able to stop anyone who is using their cell phone in their cars.
 Remember, many arrests occur as the result of a routine traffic stop.
 Driving while using your cell phone for anything gives an officer the ability to say they believed they had reasonable suspicion that you were texting.
 Think about that for a second: The fact that you were not actually texting is unlikely to result in the stop being invalid.
 All the officer needs is reasonable suspicion that an offense took place to stop you, not the actual commission of the offense.

-2. Municipal prosecutors may end up subpoenaing lots of phone records.
+2. In an effort to make their case, municipal prosecutors may have to subpoena phone records in an effort to show the driver was texting.
 Police officers are prohibited from taking or inspecting phones “unless authorized by the Code of Criminal Procedure, the Penal Code, or other law.”
 Officers will not be able to force you to give them your phone or seize your phone for only a violation of the texting and driving statute.

-To prove the actual offense, a police officer will have to prove you were using your cell phone for reading, writing, or sending an electronic message.
-While a subpoenaed phone log may be helpful for the prosecution, they may not need it.
+3. To prove the actual offense, a police officer will have to prove you were using your cell phone unlawfully for reading, writing, or sending an electronic message – and not for an approved purpose such as accessing GPS or a music app.
+And while a subpoenaed phone log may be helpful for the prosecution, they still may not need it.
 Remember, all the prosecutors have to do is convince the judge or jury that you were reading an electronic message.